SLajuwomi/Cowboy_Cards/FORMATTINGSTANDARDS.md

   https://prettier.io/docs/install
   https://www.freecodecamp.org/news/how-to-use-prettier-in-visual-studio-code/

-- Message me on Discord/Teams/email if you can't find a solution.
+- Let us know on Teams if you have any issues

----

-Created: 2025-02-28 5:30 AM CST by @SLajuwomi